Skip to main content

 Sitges International Fantastic Film Festival of Catalonia

-Born in 1968 as the 1st International Week of Fantasy and Horror Movies, today the Festival is an essential rendezvous for movie lovers and audiences eager to come into contact with new tendencies and technologies applied to horror and fantastic film cinema.
+Born in 1968 under the name of the 1st International Week of Fantasy and Horror Movies, the Sitges - International Fantastic Film Festival of Catalonia has become an unmissable event for movie lovers and audiences who are eager to see the latest trends and new technologies applied to fantastic and horror genre films.

 A history through the poster